STUDY JAPANESE ONLINE WITH NATIVES HERE

 A great example of this is in the 7 used at the end of prices for all online courses.
 The myth video, Bruno Avila, explains a little about it:

-If everyone else is doing the same thing, customers will simply find it suspicious and lose interest in the product.
-I work in this area and I claim that Every year that passes is getting harder and harder to sell digital products, precisely because of the herd effect.
+If everyone is doing the same thing, customers will simply find it suspicious and lose interest in the product.
+I work in this area and I affirm that every year that passes it is getting harder and harder to sell digital products, exactly because of the herd effect.

 People just want to do what is working for others, they don't want to innovate, just copy.
 First appears Luiz Rafael's course, then a dozen Japanese courses appear using the same proposal.